 When we first start playing golf, bunker play can be a big challenge.
 Opening the club face feels foreign and the idea of intentionally hitting behind the ball is strange.
 In the early going, it's an accomplishment to just get the ball out of the sand.

 But as our games improve, we raise our expectations.
 Now we want to get out of the bunker AND leave ourselves a reasonable chance of making a one-putt.
-Taking our bunker game to this new level requires an ability to control the distances of our bunker shots — no easy task.
+Learning how to properly hit a bunker shot and taking our bunker game to this new level requires an ability to control the distances of our bunker shots — no easy task.

 For more great instruction from James, be sure to visit his online Modern Short Game Academy.